 - Not the main plot, but Oracle of Tao has a bounty hunting sidequest that is relatively calm and relaxing, until you get to about the last monster, who turns out to be an Eldritch Abomination.
 Losing the battle against this last bounty results in a Mind Rape ending.
 For a Side Quest, this is still pretty heavy... and there are actually a number of these practically immortal destructive beings roaming about.

-- Cyrus, the Big Bad in Pokémon Diamond and Pearl, takes this Up to Eleven by attempting to destroy and re-create the entire universe as he sees fit.
+- Cyrus, the Big Bad in Pokémon Diamond and Pearl, attempts to destroy and re-create the entire universe as he sees fit.
 He does this by imprisoning three legendary Pokémon (Azelf, Uxie, and Mesprit) in order to create an object called the "Red Chain" which he then uses to summon Dialga and Palkia (who happen to be the God of Time and God of Space respectively).
 Cyrus then attempts to use their power to bend reality and reshape the universe in his image.
 In Pokémon Platinum, this causes Giratina (a ghostly dragon-god living in an alternate dimension) to become enraged and drags Cyrus into its world (a bizarre reality where the laws of physics and so forth are far beyond human understanding.
 Appropriately, it's called the "Distortion World").
 And, once again, it's up to the player to save the day.

-- And then we have the post-game quest in Omega Ruby and Alpha Sapphire, the Updated Re-release of Pokemon Ruby And Sapphire, mentioned above.
+- And then we have the post-game quest in Omega Ruby and Alpha Sapphire, the Updated Re-release of Pokémon Ruby and Sapphire, mentioned above.
 The Delta Episode revolves around an asteroid on a collision course with the Hoenn region.
 Hoenn's Space Center intends to stop it by using some old thing called "Link Cable" to warp it to another dimension, where hopefully it will cause no damage.
 However, a girl called Zinnia shows up and steals vital parts of the device explicitly to stop the Center from using it.
 Her reasoning is that the proper way to dispose of the asteroid is by making Rayquaza Mega Evolve and getting him to destroy it, since it's been done successfully in the past.
 She argues that if the scientists at the center had their way and warped the asteroid, they would save this version of the region, but would very probably send it instead to another iteration of the universe.
 One she explicitly says would most definitely have another Hoenn in the collision course, one where Mega Evolution never existed and would thus be defenseless against the asteroid.
 Yes, this is a pretty clear reference to the Hoenn from the original Ruby and Sapphire (Mega Evolution was not introduced until Pokémon X and Y, which came out right before Omega Ruby and Alpha Sapphire), and has every implication that that world would be destroyed if the Link Cable plan is executed.
 Long story short: The Pokémon games, as a whole, are very casually confirmed to be set all within the same multiverse.
 All older games that got updated, newer generation remakes, are now not simply retconned by their remakes, they exist simultaneously as different iterations of the Pokémon multiverse.
 And there's more: It's funny that the dimension-warping device is called a "Link Cable".
 Way back in the days before wireless, the only way to play Pokémon with other players was with a wire called Link Cable.
 Yup, it seems that now, every single copy of any single Pokémon game is, in canon, an iteration of the Pokémon universe.
 You've been casually leaping between universes to get that one version exclusive you needed to fill your Pokédex and totally own your cousin in a battle all these years.

 - Pokémon Sun and Moon begins as another one of those stories with a young person in a new land setting out to become the champion with a villainous team... only it turns out the villainous team is highly ineffectual.
 Then, things really get down when a wormhole opens up in front of the protagonist, and a horrific extradimensional creature, known as an Ultra Beast, appears from it.
 Lusamine, the leader of the Aether Foundation, intends to open up more wormholes to bring over more of these Ultra Beasts, which eventually dominates the story.
 By the time the protagonist becomes the champion, Ultra Beasts are running amok on every island in Alola, and the protagonist is tasked with containing them to prevent their cataclysmic powers from destroying the world.
 Being the champion of Alola is small beans compared to the threat the region finds itself in.